marcus-j-davies/node-red-barred/README.md

 The `Scanner Prompt` Node allows you to send a message or object - without the need for a scanner to first present a scan, this for example, can allow you to notify scanners at any point, it can send a message to 1 or many scanners.

+## Built in Flow example

+The Node collection, includes an example Node RED flow - Just modify the Config to suite and Deploy.

 ## Scanner Enrollment / Branding

 The scanner UI, can be controlled by the Configuration Node.